 Packages

-The following software packages must be installed on the operating system prior to installation of the software:
+The following software packages must be installed on the operating system prior to installation of the software (installation steps are described in section 3.2.2):

 Node.js – Angular requires a current, active LTS, or maintenance LTS version of Node.js.

 npm package manager – Angular, the Angular CLI, and Angular applications depend on npm packages for many features and functions.

+Note: This guide uses the npm client command line interface, which is installed with Node.js by default when installing the Angular CLI.
+To check that you have the npm client installed, run npm -v in a terminal window.

+Figure 3: How to check that you have the npm client installed

 3 Software Installation